corrode/corrode.github.io/content/blog/prototyping/index.md

 }
 ```

-If you need the same function for a different type, you can copy stuff freely.
+If you need the same function for a different type, feel free to just copy and paste the function and change the type.
-The reason is that you avoid the trap of settling on the wrong type of abstraction too early.
+This way, you avoid the trap of settling on the wrong kind of abstraction too early.
-Maybe the two functions only differ by type signature for now, but they might serve a completely different purpose later on.
+Maybe the two functions only differ by type signature for now, but they might serve a completely different purpose.
+If the function is not generic from the start, it's easier to remove the duplication later.

-It's easier to defer that decision and introduce generics when you see the same pattern emerge in multiple places.
+Only introduce generics when you see a clear pattern emerge in multiple places.

-Same goes for "fancy" type signatures:
+Also avoid "fancy" generic type signatures:

 ```rust
 fn foo<T: AsRef<str>>(x: T) -> String {